SharedSmally/doc/eclipse/webui/angular.md

 some directives have changed their names like ng-repeat to ngFor.

 ## [Angular DI](https://www.tektutorialshub.com/angular/angular-dependency-injection/)
+The Angular creates two Injector trees when the Application bootstraps.
+One is the ModuleInjector tree for the Modules and the other one is the ElementInjector tree which is for the Elements (Components & Directives etc).

+The Angular loads the Root Module (named as AppModule) when the application bootstraps.
+It creates RootModule Injector for the Root Module.
+This Injector has an application-wide scope.
+The RootModule Injector becomes part of the ModuleInjector Tree.

+Angular Root Module loads the AppComponent, which is the root component of our app.
+The AppComponent gets its own Injector.
+We call this root Injector.
+This Injector becomes the root of the ElementInjector tree.

+The Root Component contains all other components.
+Angular App will create child components under the Root Component.
+All these child component can have their own child components creating a tree of components.
+The Angular also creates an Injector for all those components creating an Injector tree closely mimicking the component tree.
+These Injectors become part of the ElementInjector tree.

+The Every Injector gets its own copy of Providers.

 ### Angular Dependency Injection Framework

 Angular Dependency Injection framework implements the Dependency Injection in Angular.
 It creates & maintains the Dependencies and injects them into the Components, Directives, or Services.